infojam-james/jamestest/Bradford-FF/Recommendations.md

+#Bradford MDC
+##Consultancy on Families First Project
+###Last updated: 4th November 2016

+##Background
+The Families First.

+Families First is currently participating in the pilot scheme of a proposed Early Help Service.
+This will be  the introduction of , along with the Early Help Gateway

 ##Develop greater, targeted, engagement with front line services
 At present there is no process, and therefore no information, around the routes from/to referrals.
 The following information has been relayed anecdotally by various members of the FF team: